cseanburns/electronic_resource_mgmt/src/14-evaluation-statistics.md

 * Items

 [Pesch (2017)][pesch2017] provides a helpful introduction to the history of Project Counter and the migration from Counter version 4 to version 5.
-Table 1 in Pesch describes the four major reports (listed above).
+Table 1 in the Pesch article describes the four major reports (listed above).
 These reports include usage metrics at the broadest level and of things like EBSCOhost databases, ProQuest databases, SAGE resources, Web of Science databases, and so on.
 These reports come into play when users/patrons search in the overall platform but not in any single database provided by the platform.